sokolovdp/22_proto_markup/README.md

 ```
 python3 generator.py
 ```
-Demo site pages will be created in folder `demo`.
+Demo site pages will be created in folder `static`.

 # Project Goals